DIVISION RULES, CONTEST RULES, LIVESTOCK SHOW CODE OFETHICS

 The following rules and regulations have been adopted by the Executive Board:

 1.)
-All exhibitors of sale animals or other sale projects must be members in good standing of FFA, FCCLA, or 4-H in Walker County; must live in Walker County and/or attend a TEA-accredited school in Walker County and must have primary responsibility, in Walker County or the county of residence, for the care, feeding, workmanship and preparation of their animals or other projects.
+All exhibitors of sale animals or other sale projects must be members in good standing of FFA, FCCLA, or 4-H in Walker County; All WCF exhibitors must be academically eligible to check in or show any fair project.
+Any student attending a district not in session during the fair will be held to the same academic standard as if they were in session.
+These students must be passing all classes regardless of the student holiday, must live in Walker County and/or attend a TEA-accredited school in Walker County and must have primary responsibility, in Walker County or the county of residence, for the care, feeding, workmanship and preparation of their animals or other projects.
 Any request for exception of this rule must be submitted, prior to tag-in, in writing to the Executive Board of the WCFA for consideration at its next regular meeting.
 Approval must be by two-thirds majority vote of those present.

 2.)
 Each exhibitor will be permitted to sell one sale project, but may show in each class.
 The exhibitors of the champion (Grand or Reserve) animals must sell in their respective classes unless, in doing so, an exhibitor would be selling two champion animals.
 In such a case the exhibitor may choose which animal to sell.
 Other exhibitors must designate sale projects immediately after the judging of the last sale class in which they participate.
 Exhibitors will not be eligible to show a prospective sale project if they show or sell a sale project in an adjoining county during the current Walker County Fair year.